tungs/timecut/README.md

 To only record screenshots and save them as pictures, see **[timesnap](https://github.com/tungs/timesnap)**.

 ## <a name="limitations" href="#limitations">#</a> **timecut** and **timesnap** Limitations
-**timesnap** (and **timecut** by extension) only overwrites JavaScript functions, so pages where changes occur via other means (e.g. through video or transitions/animations from CSS rules) will likely not render as intended.
+**timesnap** (and **timecut** by extension) only overwrites JavaScript functions and video playback, so pages where changes occur via other means (e.g. through transitions/animations from CSS rules) will likely not render as intended.

 ## Read Me Contents